Workpay icon

 Gross and Net Salary

-Employers must factor in gross and net salaries to ensure transparent and accurate compensation.
-Gross is the total salary before any deductions, while net is the total amount of money an employee receives after deduction.
+Employers must factor in gross pay and net pay to ensure transparent and accurate compensation.
+Gross income is the total salary before any deductions, while net is the total amount of money an employee receives after deduction.

 Distinguish Between Hourly and Salaried Pay